govdirectory/.github/profile/README.md

 ## Website statistics

-The website only display a subset of government information as much of what is in progress is not yet complete.
-[See our statistics page for details regarding coverege](https://www.govdirectory.org/statistics/).
+We aim to only publish complete sets of data on the website, a lot more government information is still work in progress.
+[See our statistics page for details regarding coverage](https://www.govdirectory.org/statistics/).

 ![statistics](https://www.govdirectory.org/statistics/statistics.svg)